-“You’ve come a long way, I appreciate that you’re traveling all this way to see me,” Monte Hellman said after I rang his door bell and he opened the door.
-I did leave Hollywood early in the morning where I took the Metro Rail from Hollywood and Vine to Union Station in downtown Los Angeles, there I hopped on the Greyhound bus to Palm Springs, and from there a Lyft ride brought me to the gated community near Palm Springs where Mr. Hellman now resides.
+“You’ve come a long way.
+I appreciate that you’re traveling all this way to see me,” Monte Hellman said after I rang his doorbell and he opened the door.
+I did leave Hollywood early in the morning—I took the Metro Rail from Hollywood and Vine to Union Station in downtown Los Angeles, there I hopped on the Greyhound bus to Palm Springs, and from there a Lyft ride brought me to the gated community near Palm Springs where Mr. Hellman now resides.

 But that itinerary was peanuts compared to his long and rewarding journey as a director whose film output includes four early Jack Nicholson films, “Flight to Fury” and “Back Door to Hell” (both 1964) and two westerns “The Shooting” and “Ride in the Whirlwind” (both 1966), as well as “Two-Lane Blacktop” (1971), the action drama “Cockfighter” (1974), and another western of his, “China 9, Liberty 37” (1978).
 Films that film buffs are all very familiar with.

-Just to pick out one of them, “Two-Lane Blacktop” (1971)—undoubtetly one of the greatest road movies ever made.
-The film stars singers / musicians and first time actors James Taylor and Dennis Wilson (co-founder and member of the Beach Boys), with Warren Oates and Laurie Bird in the other leading roles.
+Just to pick out one of them, “Two-Lane Blacktop” (1971)—which is undoubtedly one of the greatest road movies ever made.
+The film stars singers/musicians and first-time actors James Taylor and Dennis Wilson (co-founder and member of the Beach Boys), with Warren Oates and Laurie Bird in the other leading roles.
 The slow-paced, atmospheric cross-country car race, about everything and nothing, with great visuals and limited dialogue, has always been a favorite film of mine, and the subtle cult masterpiece looks even better today than it did almost fifty years ago.
 This might as well be your typical Monte Hellman picture, although his entire body of work has so much more to offer.

 His first film was “Beast from the Haunted Cave” (1959), brought to him by Roger Corman.
 The film was shot back-to-back with Corman’s “Ski Troop Attack” (1960), using the same locations in Deadwood, South Dakota; the same cast, including Michael Forest, Frank Wolff, Sheila Noonan, Richard Sinatra, and Wally Campo; the same screenwriter, Charles B. Griffith; the same cinematographer, Andrew M. Costikyan, and so on—which is so like Roger Corman, who introduced Mr. Hellman to filmmaking, he mentored him, just as he launched the careers of so many others.

-Born in New York City in 1932, and moving with his family to Los Angeles when he was five, Mr. Hellman made all of his films on a tight budget, and the all-round, multi-skilled film craftsman who made very personal character studies, was not only a film director and editor—in the latter capacity, also working for other film directors such as Roger Corman (“The Wild Angels,” 1966), Bob Rafelson (“Head,” 1968), Sam Peckinpah (“The Killer Elite,” 1975) and Jonathan Demme (“Fighting Mad,” 1976).
+Born in New York City in 1932, and moving with his family to Los Angeles when he was five, Mr. Hellman made all of his films on a tight budget.
+The all-round, multi-skilled film craftsman who made very personal character studies was not only a film director and editor—in the latter capacity, also working for other film directors such as Roger Corman (“The Wild Angels,” 1966), Bob Rafelson (“Head,” 1968), Sam Peckinpah (“The Killer Elite,” 1975) and Jonathan Demme (“Fighting Mad,” 1976).

 Over the years, Mr. Hellman also shot the prologue for Francis Ford Coppola’s “Dementia 13” (1963), he was dialogue director (Roger Corman’s “The St. Valentine’s Day Massacre,” 1967), finished Mark Robson’s “Avalanche Express” (1979) in post-production, did second unit work for Paul Verhoeven (“RoboCop,” 1987), and co-executive produced Quentin Tarantino’s debut film “Reservoir Dogs” (1992).
 His latest film as film director was “Road to Nowhere” (2010), the first feature he directed since “Iguana” (1988).

-Mr. Hellman still has a huge following in Europe and his work is much praized by the French, because the films he directed have a European—or at least a foreign—flavor.
+Mr. Hellman still has a huge following in Europe and his work is much praised by the French because the films he directed have a European—or at least a foreign—flavor.
 Consequently, it’s no surprise that he has always been fond of foreign-language films.

 During our conversation in his living room, you couldn’t ignore the posters on the walls, all beautifully framed, of films that are very dear to him.